Anatras02/LootBotApi/README.md

 * `get_searches(quantity)` It returns the searches made on the bot

 ## Custom Methods
-This methods are not natively implemented in the API but those values can be obtained by them.
+This methods are not natively implemented in the API but they are derived by them.

 * `get_total_craft_points(item)` It returns the total craft points that you will gaim to craft the item
 * `get_average_market_price(item)` It returns the average price of an item in the market